 I enjoy thinking about how DNA is translated into life.
 Specifically, I am interested in understanding gene regulation and the development of complex traits.

 Impact of regulatory variation across human iPSCs and differentiated cells.
 Banovich, Nicholas E., Yang I. Li, Anil Raj, Michelle C. Ward, Peyton Greenside, Diego Calderon, Po Yuan Tung et al. Published in Genome Research.
 [NCBI][Journal site]

 Inferring Relevant Cell Types for Complex Traits by Using Single-Cell Gene Expression.
 Calderon, Diego, Anand Bhaskar, David A. Knowles, David Golan, Towfique Raj, Audrey Q. Fu, and Jonathan K. Pritchard.
 Published in American Journal of Human Genetics.
-[NCBI][pdf][software: CRAN][software: github repository]
+[NCBI][Journal site][pdf][software: CRAN][software: github repository]

 The king cobra genome reveals dynamic gene evolution and adaptation in the snake venom system.
 Vonk, Freek J., Nicholas R. Casewell, Christiaan V. Henkel, Alysha M. Heimberg, Hans J. Jansen, Ryan JR McCleary, Harald ME Kerkkamp, et al. Published in Proceedings of the National Academy of Sciences.
 [NCBI][Journal site]